-I am a third year PhD student in a joint program between Computer Science/Brain and Cognitive Science.
-My research focuses on furthering probabilistic inference as a framework to understand perception, from optimality considerations of a sampling algorithm in the brain to analysis of electrophysiological recordings from visual cortex (see my CV).
+I am a fourth year PhD student in a joint program between Brain and Cognitive Science and Computer Science.
+My research focuses on furthering probabilistic inference as a framework to understand perception, from optimality considerations of a "sampling algorithm" in the brain to analysis of electrophysiological recordings from visual cortex (see my CV).

-I am primarily interested in what neurons "compute" or "represent" about the outside world.
+I am primarily interested in what neurons "compute" or "represent" about the outside world, and how these representations are acquired.
 My medium-term research plan is to simultaneously work to understand deep neural networks - with many potential applications to machine learning - and the algorithms used for probabilistic inference in the brain.
 The idea that the brain could do Bayesian inference has been around for a while.
 The big question now is: how?